mvolkmann/blog/src/flutter.md

 #### Multi-child Layout Widgets

-The most commonluy used widgets for laying out multiple child widgets are described below:
+The most commonly used widgets for laying out multiple child widgets are described below:

 | Widget                                                                                               | Description                                                                            |